gaballench/yafastac/README.md

 Arguments `input_path` and `output_path` are paths where the exploded uce FASTA files from phyluce are located, often in multiple directories, and where we want to store the concatenated UCE fasta files.
 The subdirectories in `input_path` no longer need the nested structure from phyluce, now, it suffices with having the multiple uce fasta files from multiple sources in each subdirectory.

 Argument `threshold` sets the minimum number of taxa that a given UCE should have with respect to the whole taxon sampling to be incuded in the final dataset.
-It is a float number e.g. 0.7 for generating a dataset where UCEs are included only if they have 70% or more of the complete taxon sampling.
+It is a **float number** e.g. 0.7 for generating a dataset where UCEs are included only if they have 70% or more of the complete taxon sampling, or 0.0 if we want to preserve all uces regardless of degree of completeness.

 Argument `remove_files` removes those UCE fasta files that do not meet the threshold above, which are renamed as `.REMOVE`.
 Possible values are 0 (don't remove) or 1 (remove).